Feavy/AssemblyScript-Test/README.md

 # AssemblyScript Test
-Just some tests with AssemblyScript.
+Just some tests with AssemblyScript and AssemblyScript Loader.

 ## Installing